paulstraw/HelmOS/README.md

 	* Potentially gathered from planets by "away teams"?
 	* Can be refined into fuel?
 	* Can be traded for upgrades?
-* raw materials can be gathered and sold for "credits"
+* raw materials can be gathered and sold for shards
 	* raw materials onboard are lost when you die
 		* all are dropped, a small percentage go to the ship that killed you
-	* credits are used for
+	* shards are used for
 		* trading/auction house
 		* buying upgrade schematics
 		* fuel